Page Content

 Year two

 The majority of the second year of fellowship consists of clinical rotations in the Family Birth Center.
-In addition, you will spend time in the Intensive Care Unit where you will care for critically ill patients including those who are pregnant or postpartum.
+In addition, you will spend time in the Intensive Care Unit where you will care for critically ill patients in the antepartum and peripartum periods.

-While rotating at the Mayo Clinic Health System in Eau Claire, Wisconsin, you will work in collaboration with community physicians and midwives to assist with patient care, gain leadership skills, and lead simulations.
+While rotating at the Mayo Clinic Health System in Eau Claire, Wisconsin, you will work in collaboration with community physicians and midwives to assist with patient care, and gain leadership skills.
+Additional Mayo Clinic site rotations may be offered as an elective opportunity.

 One month is spent on the Maternal Fetal Medicine/Ultrasound rotation to gain additional experience in managing high-risk complex patients with medical, obstetrical, and surgical complications.
 Your time spent in the outpatient ultrasound setting will expand your technical skills and enhance your interpretation of images.

-The remainder of the time in your second year will be dedicated to research and completing your chosen research project.
+The remainder of the time in your second year will be dedicated to any remaining master's program requirements, research, completing your chosen research project, and submission of your manuscript for publication in a peer-reviewed journal.

 Rotation Length